-Your flexibility will be as broad as your knowledge of the field.
 You may find yourself working in a government institution, consultancy firm, in a service centre or innovation group with rural entrepreneurs.
 You will be perfectly equipped for positions with development organisations such as CMC, VSO, or PSO, or in companies and private organisations that carry out projects around the world.

 Disaster Risk Management